-The Internal Audit function is independent of management and reports to the Audit Committee and the Supervisory Board.
+The Internal Audit function is independent of management and reports directly to the Supervisory Board.
 The results of Internal Audit reviews are discussed with relevant business process managers, with summaries submitted to the management of the Company.

 The internal control system in the Company comprises: